 We realize that our students come from diverse backgrounds and have unique learning styles or interests.
 We work diligently to create meaningful, relevant, and engaging activities for our students so that they get the maximum benefit from their education while enrolled at The LEAD Center.

 Our curriculum is driven by the Virginia Department of Education’s SOLs and ASOLs as well as by the students’ IEP goals.
 Students receive grade level and ability level work as outlined by their transcripts and IEP.
 They participate in a rigorous curriculum and are given needed and documented accommodations to access that curriculum.

 The teaching staff at The LEAD Center, Ltd. are trained to utilize a variety of curriculum materials to support learning in the classroom.
 Teachers are encouraged to use state approved text books and supporting materials, apps on the classroom iPads, on-line resources, hand-on materials, and multi-sensory strategies in the classroom.

 See some field trips from this year and previous years – click here.

 We realize that students who require educational services at the Therapeutic Day school level generally do not learn well in large groups.
 We have staffed our programs and designed our school building around small group instruction.
 Students participate in learning centers throughout the school day where they receive instruction in groups of 4-6 students.
 In our elementary level programs, we strive for learning groups that are no larger than 3-4 students.

-Inside of our learning centers, students will be exposed to a multi-sensory curriculum.
+learning centers, students will be exposed to a multi-sensory curriculum.
 We want students to fully engage and fully experience their curriculum.
 Research has shown that when teachers are able to engage all five senses, there is a significant increase in understanding and comprehension.
 By engaging all five senses, we are capturing the students’ attention in their dominant learning style.